ejalee/url-shortener-service/readme.md

 ## Run the App

-- Open the terminal and navigate to the project directory.
+- Open the terminal and navigate to the project directory of the zip file downloaded from the link above.
 - Run `mvn spring-boot:run` to start the application.

 ## API Tests